sondregronas/Cam2Lapse/README.md

 # Cam2Lapse off-site RTSP to "live"stream / timelapse storage (WIP)
 ### NOTE: This project is not ready for public use, and will probably not meet your needs as-is.
 A simple python script to capture timelapse images from an RTSP stream.
 Plus a webserver, in order to embed the latest capture in a webpage.

 There's a couple of docker containers in folders for temporary use that currently don't work with the script as-is, will work on implementing this properly later (maybe).

+Status: needs work, not ready for public use - but feel free to use it if you want to :), code's a bit messy and needs a rewrite.

 ## Requirements
 * Python 3 (https://www.python.org/)